mel-project/bridge-sol/README.md

 * `proof` - an array of the sibling hashes comprising the Merkle proof, as `bytes32[]`

 Returns `true` if the header was successfully verified and stored, reverts otherwise.

 ---

+### burn(address account, uint256 id, uint256 value, bytes32 themelioRecipient)

+Burns `value` amount of `id` denominated tokens belonging to `account` and emits a log which signals that the burned coins should be released to `themelioRecipient` address on the Themelio network.

+* `account`: the account owning the tokens to be burned
+* `id`: the denomation id of the tokens to be burned
+* `value`: the amount of tokens to be burned
+* `themelioRecipient`: the address to release the burns assets to on the Themelio network

+---

+### burnBatch(address account, uint256[] ids, uint256[] values, bytes32 themelioRecipient)

+Burns multiple denominations of tokens at a time by burning the amounts in `values` of the corresponding denomination in `ids` belonging to `account`.
+Emits a log which signals that the burned coins should be released to `themelioRecipient` address on the Themelio network.

+* `account`: the account owning the tokens to be burned
+* `ids`: an array of denomation ids of the tokens to be burned
+* `values`: the amount of tokens to be burned
+* `themelioRecipient`: the address to release the burns assets to on the Themelio network

+---